asuh/front-end-windows/readme.md

 ### Sublime Text

-My preferred editor is Sublime Text.
+Since the early 2010s, my classical goto editor is Sublime Text, because, it just works and is faster than all the rest.

     choco install sublimetext4

-I prefer using the [beta version of Sublime Text 4](https://www.sublimetext.com/dev) which is usually just as stable as version 3.
+I prefer using the [beta version of Sublime Text 4](https://www.sublimetext.com/dev).

 Sublime Text is not free, but it has an unlimited "evaluation period".
-The seemingly expensive $70 price tag is worth every penny.
+The seemingly expensive $99 price tag is worth the cost.
 If you can afford it, I suggest you [support](https://www.sublimetext.com/buy) this awesome editor. :)

 After installing Sublime Text, add [Package Control](https://packagecontrol.io/installation).
 This is the most important addition you'll make to Sublime Text and it'll give you the power to install plugins, add-ons, themes, color schemes and more.